dfrappart/dfrappart.github.io/_posts/2021-11-15-AGIC-and_AKS_with_kubenet_part1.markdown

 ## 1. Introduction

-In this a multipart article, we will come back on Application Gateway as Ingress Controller and its configuration and usage specifically in an AKS / Kubenet environment.
+In this multipart article, we will come back on Application Gateway as Ingress Controller and its configuration and usage specifically in an AKS / Kubenet environment.
 This is the result of a series of talks that I had the opportunity to do last year, so now comes the time for a written summary ^^
 I hope you'll enjoy it.